Cristobal22/contacloud/README.md

 3. Under "Your apps", create a new **Web app**.
 4. Copy the `firebaseConfig` object values.
 5. In this project, rename the `.env.example` file to `.env`.
 6. Paste your Firebase config values into the `.env` file.
+Make sure to match each value with the correct `NEXT_PUBLIC_` variable name.

 ### Running the Development Server